FAC-73/NOMC15/README.md

 ```
 Navigate to the NOMC15 folder directory using the command prompt.

-Run `npm install` to install all dependencies. in terminal or bash.
+Run `npm install` to install all dependencies. in terminal or bash
 <br><br>
 Run `node seeds` to seed the data
 <br><br>